lantelyes/chess-demo/README.md

 The `public` folder contains static assets, such as `index.html`, favicons and the mannifest json

 ## The Knight Algorithm
-The algoritm used for calculating all of the knights first, and second possible moves is fariy simple:
+The algorithm used for calculating all of the knights first, and second possible moves is fariy simple:

-1) Generate possible moves from a given [x,y] coordinate on the board using the rules of the chess peice
+1) Generate possible moves from a given coordinate on the board using the rules of the chess peice
 3) Filter the results of any that would land off of the board - this results in all possible first moves
-2) For each of the resulting positions, repeat step 1, and flatten all of the results into one list of possible coordinates - these are your possible second moves
+2) For each of the resulting positions, repeat step 1 and 2, then and flatten all of the results into one list of possible coordinates - these are your possible second moves

 ## Postmortem